kissgyorgy/my-stars/README.md

 - [getify/You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
 - [0x4447/0x4447_product_s3_email](https://github.com/0x4447/0x4447_product_s3_email) - 📫 A serverless email server on AWS using S3 and SES
 - [zsolt-nagy/es6-summary](https://github.com/zsolt-nagy/es6-summary) - A short summary of ES6 features and their ES5 equivalents
+- [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [gostor/awesome-go-storage](https://github.com/gostor/awesome-go-storage) - A curated list of awesome Go storage projects and libraries
 - [github/gov-takedowns](https://github.com/github/gov-takedowns) - Text of government takedown notices as received.
 GitHub does not endorse or adopt any assertion contained in the following notices.
 - [uber-go/guide](https://github.com/uber-go/guide) - The Uber Go Style Guide.